 We’ve done work around namespace isolation as well.
 This lets you use Kubernetes namespaces to enforce boundaries of control, and ensures that your teams cannot interfere with each other.

 We have also improved the multicluster capabilities and usability.
 We listened to the community and improved defaults for traffic control and policy.
 We introduced a new component called Galley.
 Galley validates that sweet, sweet YAML, reducing the chance of configuration errors.
 Galley will also be instrumental in multicluster setups, gathering service discovery information from each Kubernetes cluster.
-We are also supporting additional multicluster topologies including single control plane and multiple synchronized control planes without requiring a flat network.
+We are also supporting additional multicluster topologies including different control plane models topologies without requiring a flat network.